timcsy/gymize/README.md

-# Gymize - Unity Environment with Gymnasium and PettingZoo
+# Gymize - Connect Unity to Gymnasium and PettingZoo

 Reinforcement and Imitation Learning API with Gymnasium and PettingZoo.